oopsmonk/documentation/client-libraries/0.1/how-to-guides/c/check-balance.md

     }
     ```

-3. Use the [`get_balances()`](https://github.com/iotaledger/entangled/blob/develop/cclient/api/core/get_balances.h) method to ask the node for the current balance of the address
+3. Use the [`get_balances()`](https://github.com/iotaledger/entangled/blob/develop/cclient/api/core/get_balances.h) method to ask the IOTA node for the current balance of the address

     ```cpp
     // Set the threshold (this is not used but we must set it)